-We took into consideration 4 main features of each bra we tested: Fit/Comfort, Support, Ease of Use, and Style.
+We considered 4 main features of each bra we tested: Fit/Comfort, Support, Ease of Use, and Style.
 Comparing these metrics helped us find the best options.

-When you are pregnant or nursing, you just want to be comfortable.
+When you are pregnant or nursing, you want to be comfortable.
 There are so many other things going on with your body that an ill-fitting piece of clothing can be the straw that breaks the camel's back.
 If a bra doesn't feel good when you're wearing it, it's the wrong bra.
-The lower band should be snug, but wide enough that it does not dig into your rib cage.
-We also prefer straps that are a bit wider than average, like on the Bravado Body Silk, because they will help distribute the load better.
+The lower band should be snug but wide enough that it does not dig into your rib cage.
+We also prefer straps that are slightly wider than average, like on the Bravado Body Silk, because they will help distribute the load better.
 The softness and stretchiness of the fabric are important when considering the possibility of irritation and chafing.
-We love the material of the On Gossamer Next to Nothing because it feels silky soft on sensitive areas.
+We love the On Gossamer Next to Nothing material because it feels silky soft on sensitive areas.
 The best bras will move with you and not feel restricting.
 The Ingrid and Isabel is a perfect example of a bra that flexes to fit the shape of your body.

 Different mamas will appreciate different levels of support from their nursing bra.
 However, as your breasts grow, you will likely need a bit more than your pre-pregnancy bras provide.
 The On Gossamer is the closest thing we can find to a standard bra, but that still offers some much appreciated additional support.
 We also like the Bravado Body Silk for its full-coverage design that is snug but not suffocating.
 It offers an adequate level of support without mushing your chest into the dreaded uni-boob or shapeless lump.

 For working out, you will appreciate a bra with maximum support.
-Unfortunately, this usually means throwing any sort of shaping perks out the window.
+Unfortunately, this usually means throwing any shaping perks out the window.
 The Brooks Fiona offers the highest level of support on our list.
 It is sure to keep everything in place through the toughest workouts.
-If you want gentle support for low impact activities, the Ingrid and Isabel bra is a full coverage option that is sporty but still cute.
+If you want gentle support for low-impact activities, the Ingrid and Isabel bra is a sporty full coverage option but still cute.
 Some of the least supportive bras on our list are those for sleep; products like the Kindred Bravely French Terry Racerback and La Leche League are looser fitting and more comfortable through the night.

 Ease of Use

 How easy a nursing bra is to use will greatly influence how often it gets worn.
-There are two main access types found in nursing bras: some have a side pull style that utilizes extra stretchy fabric sewn into a wrap style.
+There are two main access types in nursing bras: some have a side pull style that utilizes extra stretchy fabric sewn into a wrap style.
 Others have a clip where the cup and strap meet, allowing you to drop the cup down for easy feeding.
-With the exception of the Brooks Fiona all the bras we tested have a way to keep the strap from slipping to the back, making it easy to adjust the bra back into its regular position.
+Except for the Brooks Fiona, all the bras we tested have a way to keep the strap from slipping to the back, making it easy to adjust the bra back into its regular position.

-For more of a sporty athleisure look, we love the Ingrid and Isabel Seamless racerback bra.
-It is one of the most discreet nursing bras on the list and could easily be worn under a loose flowy tank to add a little extra coverage and support.
-The most supportive shaping bra on our list is the Cake Maternity Croissant, which also happens to be the only underwire option we tested.
-If you want a nursing bra that will smooth everything over and add a little perk, this is perfect for wearing shirts or dresses that are more form-fitting.
+We love the Ingrid and Isabel Seamless racerback bra for more of a sporty athleisure look.
+It is one of the most discreet nursing bras in this review and can easily be worn under a loose flowy tank for extra coverage and support.
+The most supportive shaping bra is the Cake Maternity Croissant, which is also the only underwire option we tested.
+If you want a nursing bra that looks smooth and has a little perk, it is perfect for wearing more form-fitting shirts or dresses.

-When all is said and done, the bra you choose to wear while nursing is completely dependent on your personal preference.
-That said, we selected the top bras of various styles to offer a wide range of options.
-We recommend purchasing your nursing bra from a retailer that has a flexible return policy, and trying out a few different styles, so you can find what works best for you.
-Whether you are looking for a sleep bra, a daytime bra, or whatever is most comfortable, we've got you covered.
+The bra you choose to wear during your nursing time is completely dependent on your personal preference and overall comfort, which varies from woman to woman.
+That said, we selected the top bras of various styles to offer a wide range of potential options.
+We recommend purchasing your nursing bra from a retailer that has a flexible return policy and trying out a few different styles, so you can find what works best for you and your breasts.
+Whether you are looking for a sleep bra, a daytime bra, or uber comfort, we've got you covered.

 — Abriah Wofford